DENNIS-CODES/Smashing-Magazine-clone/README.md

 # Smashing-Magazine-clone
 Playing with Visual Hierarchy
-In this simple project, you’ll be breaking apart the website for a popular design magazine– Smashing Magazine.
+In this simple Odin challenge project, you’ll be breaking apart the website for a popular design magazine– Smashing Magazine.
 The goal for this exercise was to start training to think in terms of visual hierarchy, typography and design principles. creating a grayscale heat map of the website that indicates which elements have the greatest weight in the visual hierarchy
 This was also an opportunity to get better at positioning <div> .

 ## Built With